-Fiscal Year Ended June 30, 2023
+Fiscal Year Ended June 30, 2024

-The following discussion and analysis of the financial performance of the Local Agency Formation Commission of Riverside County (Commission) provides an overview of the Commission's financial activities for the fiscal year ended June 30, 2023 (FYE 2023).
+The following discussion and analysis of the financial performance of the Riverside Local Agency Formation Commission (Commission) provides an overview of the Commission's financial activities for the fiscal year ended June 30, 2024 (FYE 2024).
 Please read it in conjunction with the financial statements identified in the accompanying table of contents.